nabilrhman/MapChat-MVC/README.md

 ## Software specifications

+- A MVC framework developed from scratch.
 - The backend is developed in PHP.
-- Utilizes MVC design pattern.
 - Uses Twig as it's templating engine to generate views.
 - Prevents vulnerabilities like cross-site scripting attack, SQL injection by implementing best practices.
 - Real-time communication is implemented through AJAX and in some places through Axios.